czofficial/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 Accuracy: 0.91708

 ## Comparison
 HyperDrive and AutoML performed equally well in terms of accuracy.
 Unlike AutoML, which generates ensemble models (combination of multiple models), HyperDrive sticks with one algorithm only (logistic regression).
 Whereas HyperDrive tunes hyperparamters only, AutoML selects different estimators, engineers different features and chooses different hypterparameters all at once.
+Keeping that in mind, it is somewhat suprising how well the Logistic Regression (HyperDrive) performed.

 ## Improvements
 - Imbalanced data handeling